opencivicdata/ocd-division-ids/README.md

 * If an set of commonly accepted identifiers for a type already exists (such as postal code for US states) it should be used.
 Numeric ids (such as county FIPS codes) should not be used if textual names are clear and unambiguous, but may be appended to help resolve ambiguities.
 * Judgement should be used to not to grow the set of types unnecessarily.
 A list of existing types should be published and new ids making use of an undefined type_id should be appropriately justified.

+## Repository Layout

+* The ``identifiers`` directory is laid out by country, within each is one or more CSV file
+    * CSV files can be named descriptively, but a recommended convention is to name them according to the piece of the hierarchy that they cover.
+For example:
+        * `state-nc` could cover the entire state of North Carolina
+        * `state-nc-counties` could cover just counties (and their subdivisions) for North Carolina
+        * `state-ny-city-nyc` could cover just subdivisions of New York City
+    * Each CSV file should have with two columns: ocd-division id and common name.
+These files should not have header rows so that all of the CSV files within a directory can be concatenated together.
+* ``types.md`` is a registry of defined types.
+When creating a new file, the registry of types should be consulted.

 ## Examples

 * United States